joelhawksley/identity/components/slides.md

 # [fit] Standards

-^ and follows the code standards of the Ruby language
+^ follows the code standards of the Ruby language

-^ Oh, and is

 ---

 # [fit] >200x

-^ over 200x faster to test
+^ and over 200x faster to test

 ---